Resonant spin Hall and Nernst effect in a nanoribbon of a spin-orbit coupled electronic system: Transport Properties of the Nanoribbon

-The spin Hall conductivity is calculated by using linear response based Kubo formula as used in Ref.\cite{PhysRevLett126603}.
-However, in the nanoribbon case, the system is infinite along the $y$ direction and preserves the translational symmetry, whereas the width is restricted along the $x$- direction breaking the translational symmetry.
-Hence, $k_y$ remains the conserved quantity and acts as a good quantum number .
-Hence an electronic state can be fully described by $\zeta=\{s, k_y, n\}$ where $n$ is the sub-band index and $s=+(-)$ denotes spin-up (down).
+The SHC is calculated by using linear response based Kubo formula as used in Ref.~\cite{PhysRevLett126603}.
 The SHC can now be written for a nanoribbon as

 where $\Omega=L_x\times L_y$ denotes the area, $f_{\zeta}=[1+\exp\{(E_\zeta-\mu)/(k_BT)\}]^{-1}$ is the Fermi-Dirac distribution function with $\mu$ being the chemical potential.
-Also, $\hat{J}_x^z$ is the spin current operator and is given by $\hbar \lbrace \sigma^z , \hat{v_x} \rbrace /4$, where the velocity operators are obtained $\hat{v}_y = (\hbar)^{-1} \partial H/\partial k_y$ and $\hat{v}_x= (i\hbar)^{-1}[H,x]$ with $x= \sum_n c_n^\dagger\, n\, c_n $ \cite{position_op}.
-In the above Eq.~\ref{equation shc} we perform $\sum_{\zeta\ne\zeta^\prime}\rightarrow(L_y/2\pi)\int dk_y \sum_{n,n^\prime,s,s^\prime}$ to calculate the SHC for the nanoribbon geometry.
+Also, $\hat{J}_x^z$ is the spin current operator and is given by $\hbar \lbrace \sigma^z , \hat{v_x} \rbrace /4$, where the velocity operators are obtained $\hat{v}_y = (\hbar)^{-1} \partial H/\partial k_y$ and $\hat{v}_x= (i\hbar)^{-1}[H,x]$ with $x= \sum_n c_n^\dagger\, n\, c_n $~\cite{position_op}.
+In the above Eq.~(\ref{equation shc}) we perform $\sum_{\zeta\ne\zeta^\prime}\rightarrow(L_y/2\pi)\int dk_y \sum_{n,n^\prime,s,s^\prime}$ to calculate the SHC for the nanoribbon geometry.

-We evaluate the SHC for zigzag nanoribbon and straight edge nanoribbons.
-The zigzag case is shown in the Fig. \ref{fig:zigzag_SHR} whereas the straight edge is not shown here rather shifted to appendix \ref{app:straight_shc_band} as qualitative nature remain same.
-We observe that the SHC is enhanced sharply at a number of chemical potential, which correspond to the inter-band spin splitting vanishing or anti-crossing points.
-This enhanced peaks are nothing but the so-called spin Hall resonance which precisely occur at the energies corresponding to the inter-band spin degeneracy points or anti-crossing points in the band structure.
-Importantly, we also check that in the limiting cases of a pure Rashba system ($\beta = 0$) or a pure Dresselhaus system ($\alpha = 0$), the inter-band spin degeneracy points are strongly suppressed or absent, and as a result, the SHC does not exhibit any resonant peaks.
-This observation suggests that a relative competition between two types of spin-splitting is required to achieve such resonance, here it is caused by RSOI and DSOI.
+We evaluate the SHC for zigzag edge nanoribbon and straight edge nanoribbon.
+The zigzag edge case is shown in the Fig.~\ref{fig:zigzag_SHR} whereas the straight edge is not shown here rather shifted to appendix \ref{app:straight_shc_band} as qualitative nature remain same.
+We observe that the SHC is enhanced sharply at a number of chemical potential, which correspond to the inter-band spin splitting vanishing or anticrossing points.
+This enhanced peaks are nothing but the so-called spin Hall resonance which precisely occur at the energies corresponding to the inter-band spin degeneracy points or anticrossing points in the band structure.
+Next, we also check that in the limiting cases of a pure Rashba system ($\beta = 0$) or a pure Dresselhaus system ($\alpha = 0$), the inter-band spin degeneracy points are strongly suppressed or absent, and as a result, the SHC does not exhibit any resonant peaks.
+This observation suggests that a relative competition between two types of spin splitting is required to achieve such resonance, here it is caused by RSOI and DSOI.
+We also mention that, the spin Hall resonances persist for both even and odd lattice terminations.
+Although the boundary condition modifies the subband dispersions, the qualitative structure of the resonances remains the same.